 Taking part in this study is completely voluntary.
 You do not have to participate if you don't want to.
 You may also leave the study at any time.
 If you leave the study before it is finished, you will still be paid for your time.

-If you agree to take part in this study, you will be asked to participate in in one, 2-hour experimental session, which will be conducted outside on the CU Boulder campus.
+If you agree to take part in this study, you will be asked to participate in in one, 2-hour experimental session, which will be conducted in the Locomotion Laboratory within the Clare Small Arts & Sciences building on the CU campus.
 During the experiment, you will complete nine, maximal 5-second sprint trials on a stationary bike.
 We will measure the cadence and power that you exert on the cranks throughout each cycling trial.

 We will ask you to ride the stationary bike for 15 minutes to warm up.
 We will then ask you to perform three practice sprints on the stationary bike.
 Between each sprint, we want you to rest for 3 minutes.
 We will then give you 10 minutes to rest before beginning the actual testing.